WTA Board of Directors

 Steve Warner was appointed as President & CEO of the Washington State Wine Commission in February 2012.
 Steve came to the Commission from Merck & Co., Inc., where he was the Managing Director based in Bucharest, Romania.
 Prior to that, he held General Manager and marketing positions in global and regional marketing in the Asia Pacific region and led teams while living in Seoul, South Korea; Bangkok, Thailand; and several domestic markets.
 In addition to a bachelor’s degree in biology, Steve holds a Master of Business Administration degree in international business and finance from Rutgers University.
 Born and raised in eastern Washington State, Steve graduated from West Seattle High School before serving in the United States military’s Special Operations Command, first as a Sergeant in Para rescue and then as a Lieutenant Commander in U.S. Navy Special Operations.

 Mike is a Washingtonian through-and-through.
 Born in Spokane, he grew up on Tiger Mountain, 30 minutes east of Seattle.
-After high school, Mike fell in love with the tourism industry, working on steamboat cruises up and down the Mississippi River.
+After high school, Mike fell in love with the tourism industry, first working on steamboats up and down the Mississippi River.
 His tourism career has taken him around the world.
-Among his many jobs, he was a bartender, photographer, maitre’ d and overland tour guide in South America.
-In 2012, he was the second employee to join the WTA as the Business Development Manger.
-Mike has a passion for people and experiences and is happiest when he brings the two together.
-He now lives in Seattle with his wife Shannon, son Kieran, and dog Pacha.
+Among his many jobs, he was a photographer, a maitre’ d, and an overland tour guide in South America.
+He joined the WTA in 2012 and after 7 years of working to help pass tourism marketing legislation, Mike loves playing a part in showcasing Washington to the world.
+He now lives in Seattle with his wife Shannon, son Kieran, daughter Mazie, and dog Pacha.

 Diana Thibado – Director of Operations